Our Team

 Sally-Ann Remnant

-I’m a CNS working in the Brighton area 3 days per week and here as nurse consultant and founder of epilepsyexplained.co.uk.
-I am a learning/intellectual disability nurse who specialised in epilepsy care in 1993 at Surrey University.
-I have worked within Surrey community and secondary care.
-I became an advanced nurse practitioner for epilepsy care at Guys & St Thomas’ hospital in London until 2016.
-My experience includes the role of matron/co-ordinator of health for a residential epilepsy service, hospital nurse specialist and freelance nurse consultant supporting people with epilepsy.
+Hi I’m Sally, I currently work with the epilepsy team at University Hospitals Sussex (NHS) part time.
+I am also the founder and consulting nurse of Epilepsy explained.
+I am a learning/intellectual disability nurse.
+My experience includes the role of matron for a residential epilepsy service, hospital nurse specialist, advanced nurse practitioner, and freelance nurse consultant.
 My patients include adults with and without learning/Intellectual disabilities, transition in teenagers, women and pregnancy and elderly care.
-I have a degree in Epilepsy Care; I am an independent nurse prescriber and have a medical MSc in Epileptology from Kings college university.
-I am privileged to have received recognition from Kings and the ILAE for my research into constipation and its relationship with seizure frequency.
+I have a degree in Epilepsy.
+I am an independent nurse prescriber and have a medical MSc in Epileptology from Kings college university.
+I am privileged to have received recognition from King's College London and the International League Against Epilepsy for my research into constipation and its relationship with seizure frequency.
 I am also an executive committee member of ESNA (EpilepSy Nurse Association) UK.
 This group develops and reviews guidelines, care projects and research to support the wider community of Epilepsy nurses and associates within the UK.

 Caryn Jory